 "Begin with the end in mind" is one of Dr. Stephen Covey's Seven Habits of Highly Effective People.
-This approach applies directly to persuasive presentations.
+This approach applies directly to strategic communications and persuasive presentations.

-When you are preparing to give a presentation, the key question to ask yourself is: "What do I want the audience to think, feel and do?"
+When you are preparing to give a presentation, the key question to ask yourself is: "After receiving my presentation, exactly what do I want the audience to think, feel and do?"
 This powerful approach addresses the three components to effectively drive the recipients towards a "Yes!"

 Think refers to the left-brain, linear, logical, orderly processing.
 Your goal is to have your audience agree with your key messages.